Email Marketing Clicks Are Really That Easy

 January 8, 2016

-The positive impact that these basic tips will have on your email marketing rates might surprise you.
-Although email open rates are not the newest trend when it comes to marketing, this metric can easily be tailored to benefit your business.
-Between 2014 and 2015, 100 billion emails were sent to customers from small businesses.
-Following these fundamental tips can generate an open email which can then generate a conversation between you and the consumer.
+The positive impact that these simple tips will have on your email marketing rates might surprise you.
+Although open rates are not the newest trend in marketing, this metric can be easily tailored to benefit your business.
+Between 2014 and 2015, customers received 100 billion emails from small businesses.
+Following these fundamental tips can generate an open email that can create a conversation between you and the consumer.

 Segmentation and personalization

 Personalization is essential for increasing open rates among consumers.
-Segmenting your customer list and narrowing it down to personalized lists is absolutely beneficial.
-Campaigns sent to 35 subscribers generated open rates of 55%, where the average open rate is 22%.
-Campaigns sent to 7,500 subscribers produced an open rate of 14%.
+Segmenting your customer list and narrowing it down to personalized lists is beneficial.
+Campaigns sent to 35 subscribers generated open rates of 55 percent, where the average open rate is 22 percent.
+Campaigns sent to 7,500 subscribers produced an open rate of 14 percent.
 Markers who email to a smaller customer base will generate higher interest and engagement with the customer because the content is more relevant to the consumer.